Understanding the Difference Between Delivery and Supply Charges Is the First Step Toward Lowering Your Electric Bill

 - You can lower your total monthly costs by comparing competitive supplier rates against PECO’s Price to Compare and implementing energy-efficient home improvements.

 Opening your electric bill during a freezing Pennsylvania winter or a sweltering summer can be a shock to the system.
-You scan the page for the total amount due, but then your eyes drift to the breakdown, Distribution Charges, Customer Charges, Transmission Charges, and it starts to look like a foreign language.
+You scan the page for the total amount due, but then your eyes drift to the breakdown — Distribution Charges, Customer Charges, Transmission Charges — and it starts to look like a foreign language.
 If you are new to the Philadelphia area, have just moved into a new home, or are just trying to budget better, these line items can feel frustratingly out of your control.
-While you can’t negotiate every fee on your bill, understanding exactly what you are paying for is the secret to finding savings where they actually exist.
-We are here to decode the jargon so you can take charge of your bottom line.
+Thanks to PA electricity deregulation, while you can’t negotiate every fee on your bill, understanding exactly what you are paying for is the secret to finding savings where they actually exist.
+We are here to provide a clear PECO billing explained overview so you can take charge of your bottom line.
 If you are setting up electric service in a new home, our main guide to electric utilities can also help you understand your options.

 What Is the PECO Delivery Charge?

-The most confusing part of a utility bill is often distinguishing between what you must pay PECO and what you can shop for.
+The most confusing part of a utility bill is often distinguishing between what you must pay PECO and what you can actually shop around for.
 Your bill is essentially split into two main buckets.
-Understanding the difference between PECO supply vs delivery charges is critical because it highlights where your savings potential lies.
+Understanding the core difference of a PECO supply vs delivery charge is critical because it highlights exactly where your savings potential lies.

-When customers ask, “Why is my PECO bill so high?”, the answer is often a combination of high usage, which drives up both delivery and supply costs, and rising rates in the supply category.
-While you are stuck with the delivery rates, you have the freedom to fire your supplier if their rates get too high.
+When customers ask why their bill is so high, the answer is often a combination of high usage — which drives up both sides of the bill — and rising supply rates.
+While you are stuck with the delivery infrastructure rates, you have the total freedom to fire your supplier if their rates climb too high.

-The delivery portion of your bill isn’t just one lump sum; it is a collection of specific fees that fund different parts of the grid.
-Knowing what these are helps you verify that your bill is accurate.
+The delivery portion of your bill isn’t just one lump sum; it is a collection of specific fees that fund different parts of the electrical grid.
+Knowing what these are helps you verify that your billing is completely accurate month over month.

 Distribution Charges